ksu-is/Hotel-Python/projectroadmap.md

 (3) With the Payment() Function, the agent will be able to input credit card information or select a cash option.

 (4) With the Guest Requests() Function, the agent will be able to input any special requests a room may want.
 This includes extra towels, extra pillows, high or low floor room.

+(5) With the Amenities() Function, the agent will be able to tell a guest what amenities the hotel has to offer and that may include breakfast, a pool (indoor or outdoor), shuttle service, a restaurant, etc.